graue70/ad-blog/content/post/project-aqqu-new.md

 draft: true
 ---

 Aqqu translates a given question into a sparql query and uses a sparql backend to get the answer to the question.
-Where the original aqqu used freebase as a backend and many additional external sources, this complete re-write uses data from wikidata exclusively.
+While the original Aqqu used freebase as a backend and many additional external sources, this complete re-write uses data from wikidata exclusively.

 <!--more-->

 ## Content

 1. <a href="#introduction">Introduction</a>
+1. <a href="#requirements">Requirements</a>
 1. <a href="#pre-processing">Pre-processing</a>
 1. <a href="#pipeline">Steps in the Pipeline</a>
+1. <a href="#api-docs">API documentation</a>
+1. <a href="#evaluation-frontend">Evaluation frontend</a>
+1. <a href="#evaluation">Evaluation</a>
+1. <a href="#improvements">Possible improvements</a>

 ## <a id="#introduction"></a> Introduction

 While the original Aqqu as published in [this paper](https://ad-publications.cs.uni-freiburg.de/CIKM_freebase_qa_BH_2015.pdf) and later improved by the chair still accomplishes impressive results, it has several drawbacks:

 1. Its logic relies heavily on data from freebase which has not been updated for more than four years (it was shut down on 2 May 2016).
-1. The code is heavily dependent on freebase.
+1. The code relies on several external data sources like clueweb and GoogleNews, which require manual updating.
 1. The code has been updated, added to and partly refactored for more than five years, leading to partly unstructured and hard-to-read code.

 These drawbacks led to this project, namely rewriting the entire software and basing it on freebase's successor [wikidata](https://www.wikidata.org/) instead.

+Note that even though it is indeed a rewrite, major parts of the logic and some parts of the implementation were taken directly from the original Aqqu version.

-## Requirements
+## <a id="#requirements"></a> Requirements

-Aqqu-new needs a way to get results for sparql queries.
+Aqqu-New needs a way to get results for sparql queries.
 For now, it requires a working qlever backend (both for the pre-processing and the actual pipeline).

 ## <a id="#pre-processing"></a> Pre-processing

-Before Aqqu-new can run, some pre-processing steps need to be done.
-If we would not do these, Aqqu-new would have to send sparql queries to its backend very frequently leading to longer query times.
+Before Aqqu-New can run, some pre-processing steps need to be done.
+If we would not do these, Aqqu-New would have to send sparql queries to its backend very frequently leading to longer query times.

 ### 1. Acquire data